moisesest3vao/moisesest3vao/README.md

 ### Hi there, I'm Moisés 👋
 I'm a 17 years old student of CyberSecurity and a Developer Intern in Soluarq.
 I enjoy learning to code every single thing that I judge interesting.
-I enjoy to watch anime as well.
+I am entretained by watching anime as well.

 - 🌱 I’m currently learning Spring Framework and Angular
 - 💬 Ask me about my projects if you want to understand them